lol768/lunch-api/README.md

 ### Who do I talk to? ###

 * The Repo owner is HT
-* Other community members include: Bobby, AW, AR
+* Other community members include: Bobby, ALW, AR